 This happens after the planning stage of a project, throughout the building stage until tapeout.

-that would come from not adhering strictly to the design brief.
+To reduce all errors that would come from not adhering strictly to the design brief.

 It can even start when specifications are being formed, and when architecture and

 To verified, including performance targets, power targets and security essentials of design.

 RTL is how most chip verification happens, involving simulating a design model to test it is up

-If it passes RTL, other simulations like power-aware simulations, static checks, emulation
+To scratch. if it passes RTL, other simulations like power-aware simulations, static checks, emulation

 Verification checks for bugs in design before it gets expensive to fix after tapeout.

-The physical chip is tested in a lab to make sure it is functioning as expected.
+The physical chip tested in a lab to make sure it is functioning as expected.

 Although verification and validation both involve tests, chip testing is different:

-it involves screening chips as a form of quality control.
+It involves screening chips as a form of quality control.

-There are several different essential tests:
+Reliability and its electrical Characterization. there are several different essential tests:

 - Wafer Sort Tests – a test that characterizes the critical parameters of the transistors

-- Burn-In Stress tests – chips need to operate well at high temperatures, so they are
+- Burn-In stress tests – chips need to operate well at high temperatures, so they are

 - IC tests – equipment like ATE take individual chips and test response checks and

 - Electrical Characterization tests – these tests involve testing voltage, as well as

 Verification, validation, and testing are all essential steps along an SoC design cycle, and

-Performing verification properly is highly essential to a cost-effective design life cycle.
+Properly is highly essential to a cost-effective design life cycle.